 Each employee may participate in the AVOM scheme, unless if the AVOM option has been chosen the remaining employment time is shorter than 6 months and there is no prospect to extension.
+This condition does not apply if vacation leave hours are used as a source for the objective of money.

 The AVOM option can be made once a year.
 At a local level, the employer may deviate from this in the favour of the employee.